 The French Bulldogs has become America’s most popular dog – dethroning the Labrador’s 31-year reign.
-Bred to be energetic and lively with an easy-going demeanor, Frenchies have taken the world by storm.
-But if you’re a parent, you may be wondering how they’ll interact with children.
+Bred to be active and lively with an easy-going demeanor, Frenchies took world by storm.
+But if you’re a parent, you may be wondering if they’ll get along with kids.

 French Bulldogs are excellent companions for kids of all ages.
 There’s a reason why they’ve become the most popular dog for households in America.
-According to the ATTS, they have one of the most stable dog temperaments with a passing rate of 96.2%.
-Combined with their playful nature, patience and affection, French Bulldogs often thrive with children of the home.
+According to the ATTS, Frenchies have one of the most stable dog temperaments with a passing rate of 96.2%.
+Combined their reliability with their playful nature, patience and affection, French Bulldogs often thrive with kids in the home.

 There’s more to the French Bulldog than just a pleasant temperament and good looks.
 Read on to learn the top reasons why they’re ideal dogs for kids.
 Plus, we discuss the potential dangers of raising these dogs with your children.

 RECOMMENDED: 50 Best Dogs for Children